shamelbhimani/TikTokCommentScraper/README.md

+# NOTE: PROJECT DEPRECATED AND NO LONGER SUPPORTED

 # Functionality
 This comment scraper/extractor manages to get all the comments from virtually any TikTok post.
 This can be useful for giveaways, votes or other bigger